gengojs/gengojs/README.md

 * Improved config module for gengo
 * Replaced underscore with lodash.
 * Removed utils module and replaced with regex.js.
+* Replaced sails app.
+I will add more templates later.

 ###Notes